1 “This is not what I signed up for”

 The last challenges that DPOs are facing is the resistance from management to make the necessary changes to address the situation of the DPO.
 The main reason for this reluctance is that sometimes the management is lacking the full understanding of both the risks and the missed opportunities that the inefficient privacy setup entails.

-In many organisations, the GDPR activities have been managed as a compliance project, just like anti-competition, money laundering, Sarbanes-Oxley and anti-corruption programs have been managed historically.
+In many organisations, the GDPR activities and privacy management in general have been managed as a compliance project, just like anti-competition, money laundering, Sarbanes-Oxley and anti-corruption programs have been managed historically.
 However, the privacy domain represents an entirely different and much more market-oriented exercise.
 Processing of data is something that companies are heavily dependent on.
 On the contrary, corruption and money laundering are activities that companies want to avoid.

 The role of privacy cannot be approached merely as a compliance activity.
 It needs to be considered from a market perspective.
 It needs to be considered from a service development perspective.
 It needs to be considered from an organisational perspective.
 It requires consideration of significant financial, market, technological and risk implications to fully address its impact.
 This needs to be discussed on a strategic level with the senior management.
 To facilitate this discussion the DPO needs to prepare for an executive discussion on the ambition level for privacy, considering both the current and future need for data, and the risk appetite and privacy ambition level of the company.